Green Island (Western Australia): History

-In 1827 a group of sealers took 5 Aborigines to Green Island to catch birds.
-The sealers rowed away, leaving the Aborigines behind, then returned the next day bringing water.
-The Aborigines attempted to take the boat, and the sealers fired on them killing one Aboriginal man.
-The remaining Aborigines were removed to Michaelmas Island and left there making "great lamentations".
+In 1826, before the NSW military arrived to establish a garrison at nearby Princess Royal Harbour, a group of sealers took five Aboriginals to Green Island to catch birds.
+The sealers rowed away, leaving the Aboriginals behind, then returned the next day bringing water.
+The Aboriginals attempted to take the boat, and the sealers fired on them killing one Aboriginal man.
+The remaining Aboriginals were removed to Michaelmas Island and left there making "great lamentations".

 In 1991 the government department Fisheries Western Australia granted a fish farm license to the company Ocean Foods who have leases north and northeast of Green Island where blue mussels are farmed.

 Fauna

 The island is noted as an important breeding ground for small numbers of the Australian pelican.
-It was estimated in 1993 that 7 active nests were located on the island.
+It was estimated in 1993 that seven active nests were located on the island.